codio/knowledge/source/common/develop/packs/create-starter-pack.rst

 6. Specify the Visibility of the Starter Pack.
 By default, a Starter Pack is private to your account until you make it public, at which point it is displayed in the **Popular** and **All** pages where all Codio users can access it.

   ..
 Note:: The organization owner can disable the ability for you to create public starter packs.
-See :ref:Enable or Disable Public/Private Settings <public-private>`.
+See :ref:`Enable or Disable Public/Private Settings <public-private>`.

-  **Important** - Do not make your Starter Pack public unless you have fully tested it.
+  ..
+Important:: Do not make your Starter Pack public unless you have fully tested it.

 7. Click **Create**.